 - a.
 The CEO will assign space in College buildings for continued use by academic departments or other units for offices or other special purposes. - b.
-The CEO will also assign classrooms and computer laboratories for scheduled classes and examinations on a semester-by-semester basis. - c.
+The CEO will also assign classrooms and computer laboratories for scheduled classes and examinations on a semester-by-semester basis.
+Optimum class size is 25 students. - c.
 Members of the College faculty, staff or students who are assigned office space in a campus building and who have been authorized to have a building exterior key, will be authorized to use assigned office space whenever required.